ejgallego/coq-serapi/notes/FAQ.md

 ## What is SerAPI?

-Is a library plus a set of command line tools aimed to improve the communication of third party tools with Coq.
+SerAPI is a library plus a set of command line tools aimed to improve the communication of third party tools with Coq.

+As of today, SerAPI has been mostly replaced by `coq-lsp`, except the `serlib` library which is actively used.

 ## How mature is SerAPI?